Painted Journeys: The Art of John Mix Stanley

 In 1852, Stanley entrusted his Indian Gallery of more than 150 works to the Smithsonian Institution.
 The gallery grew to in excess of two hundred paintings, and scholars and art aficionados praised it for its superior artistic merit and historical value to the nation.
 It remained on display in the nation’s capital for thirteen years until 1865, when a fire at the Smithsonian destroyed all but seven of Stanley’s paintings.
 Despite this tragic loss, he continued his quest to paint the West and its inhabitants, and attempted to rebuild his gallery in various formats.

-After closing at the Buffalo Bill Center of the West, the exhibition travels to the Gilcrease Museum, in Tulsa, Oklahoma, (October 3, 2015 — January 3, 2016), followed by a run at the Tacoma Art Museum, Tacoma, Washington, (January 30 – May 1, 2016).
+After closing at the Buffalo Bill Center of the West, the exhibition traveled to the Gilcrease Museum, in Tulsa, Oklahoma, (October 3, 2015 — January 3, 2016), followed by a run at the Tacoma Art Museum, Tacoma, Washington, (January 30 – May 1, 2016).